 SW Shield Red Dots

 Mounting a red dot to the Smith Wesson M&P Shield just isn’t common.
 The original version of the Smith Wesson M&P Shield comes in at a very low price point.
 And by the time red dots were popular, that price point had gone substantially lower.
 So, people really didn’t feel like spending more than the cost of the gun on mounting a red dot.
 And there weren’t that many red dots that were thin enough to mount on the gun.
 Since then, Smith and Wesson have come out with their own red dot mounted options.

 Smith and Wesson purchased Crimson Trace and Crimson Trace has a line of electro-optics including a mini red dot that is sized for a gun like the Shield.
 So, they offer that shield on their four-inch Smith and Wesson M&P pro series guns as an option.
-That’s probably your best bet and best bang for the money if you plan on adding a dot to a Smith Wesson M&P Shield.
+That’s probably your best bet and best bang for the money.

 If you want to get the gun milled there are people that will do it, but it’s quite an expensive gun to have milled.
 And there is a roll pin that installs the ejector.
-So, that’s something that somebody milling the gun for a red dot pistol would have to take into account, and they will likely have to mill a separate mount as well.
+So, that’s something that somebody milling the gun for a red dot pistol would have to take into account.
+They will likely have to mill a separate mount as well.
 And that can get quite expensive.